5 Success Strategies for Managing in a Volatile Environment

 5. Make Change Management Part of Everything You Do

-When we ask employers about the most important aspects of human capital management — or human experience management (HXM) as our friends here at SAP Litmos would say — change management ranks at or near the top.
+When we ask employers about the most important aspects of human capital management — or human experience management (HXM) as our friends here at Litmos would say — change management ranks at or near the top.
 When we ask them about the effectiveness of change management, it ranks at or near the bottom.
 That’s because most managers act before understanding the impact change will have on employees and fail to proactively prepare them for change and guide them through it.

 The playbook offers more insights and guidance on how to use these strategies to help your teams navigate disruption and change so that they and your organization experience success.